 In the ‘90s, the Internet got into our lives, and things were never the same.

 The Internet Created New Jobs, New Opportunities, and New Job Market

 The demand for certain jobs that didn’t exist before it grew exponentially.
-Digital marketing, app development, online customer support agents, virtual assistants, cybersecurity analysts - does these ring any bell?
+Digital marketing, app development, online customer support agents, virtual assistants - do these ring any bell?
 These are all jobs born out of the Internet and luckily, many professionals have become experts in these fields, many of which you can find at Brybe.com.

 According to the annual freelance study done by Upwork, more than 53 million Americans were doing freelance work in 2014.
 In 2019, that number went up to 57 million freelancers in the USA alone.

 And today, there are more than 59 million Americans who earn a living by doing freelance work.
 That’s a third of the entire workforce in the USA alone!